 Planned as a 15-week project, Destination ARTS! was launched on July 19, 2013.
-It ended on October 27, having displayed over 1,600 pieces of art from more than 120 artists, including some of the most highly respected artists in the Mid-Atlantic states.
+It ended on October 27, 2013, and accomplished displaying over 1,600 pieces of art from more than 120 artists, including some of the most highly respected artists in the Mid-Atlantic states.
 The project brought together artists and musicians, community members, businesses, and more than 200 volunteers.
-All seven of the original gallery spaces were rented after the first year.
+All seven of the original gallery spaces were rented following the first year of Destination ARTS!.

 Destination INNOVATION! featured an ongoing series of speakers, workshops, demonstrations, and interactive displays of 3D printing, robotics, electric vehicles, drones, solar panels and other technologies, as well as an escape room, examples of work being manufactured by active local industries and historical displays illustrating the area’s rich innovative past, including companies such as Geiser, Frick, Landis and Grove.

 In the summer of 2018, to help bring a renewed focus to Destination INNOVATION! the AAGW partnered with Beacon House Inc. to begin offering learning experiences for area children interested in STEAM (Science, Technology, Engineering, Arts, and Mathematics).
 The goal for this partnership is continue providing the bridge between technologies and creativity to show future inventors and creators how to tap into both sides of their brain.